Coleus | Decorative Paintings Created by Layers of Colorful Leaves

 - Family: Lamiaceae (Mint family)

-- Appearance: The most distinctive feature of Coleus is its leaves, which come in various colors such as green, red, purple, pink, and yellow, often with unique patterns.
-It typically grows to a height of 30–90 cm, and the plant is cultivated primarily for its beautiful foliage rather than its flowers.
+- Appearance: The most distinctive feature of coleus is its vibrant foliage, which combines shades of green, red, purple, pink, and yellow to create unique patterns.
+The plant grows to a height of about 30–90 cm, with many varieties differing in shape and size.
+Coleus is mainly cultivated for its decorative leaves.

-- Blooming season: Coleus produces small purple-blue flowers in summer, but it is primarily valued for its vibrant leaves.
+- Flowering season: Small bluish-purple flowers bloom in summer, but the plant is primarily valued for its foliage.

 Cultural Significance Around the World

-Coleus is widely appreciated as an ornamental plant in Europe and the United States.
-Its colorful foliage makes it a great addition to flower beds and mixed planters, and it is commonly planted in gardens, parks, and public spaces in urban areas.
-Its slightly aromatic leaves, typical of the mint family, enhance its appeal as a foliage plant.
+Coleus has long been appreciated in Europe and the United States as an ornamental plant.
+Its colorful leaves enhance flower beds and planters, and it is commonly planted in gardens, parks, and public spaces.

-Coleus was introduced to Europe from Southeast Asia in the 19th century and quickly gained popularity among gardening enthusiasts.
-Its striking leaf colors intrigued horticulturists, leading to various breeding efforts.
-As a result, Coleus now has a wide range of color variations and is admired as a foliage plant worldwide.
+Coleus was introduced to Europe from Southeast Asia in the 19th century, where it quickly gained popularity among gardening enthusiasts.
+Its unique leaf colors attracted the attention of horticulturists, leading to extensive breeding efforts.

-In the United States, Coleus became particularly popular during the “color garden” boom of the 1970s, establishing itself as a versatile and easy-to-grow plant that adds vibrant hues to gardens and balconies.
+In the United States, coleus became especially popular during the “color garden” trend of the 1970s, when it spread as an easy-to-grow, colorful plant for gardens and balconies.

 Gardening Advice